 You can secure road access either through a:

-- lease agreement
+- Lease agreement

-- road access usage agreement
+- Road access usage agreement

-- land ownership title right release
+- Land ownership title right release

-- sale and purchase transaction
+- Sale and purchase transaction

-#6 Building permit and licenses
+#6 Building permit and licenses in Bali

-#7 Estimated fees and other expenses when buying land in Bali
+#7 Fees and other expenses when buying land in Bali

-There are other fees and expenses that you should be aware of and include in your business plan, such as:
+Additionally, there are other fees and expenses that you should be aware of and include in your business plan, such as:

-- estimated sales and purchase fees
+- Estimated sales and purchase fees

-- legal fees
+- Legal fees

-- construction costs
+- Construction costs

-- village donation
+- Village donation

 #8 The property has more owners than expected

 Many land certificates in Bali are out of date, and may not have the current rightful owners listed.

 #9 Limited access to your property